Ghee, edible liquid gold ✨

 by Tiphanie Tueni, Naturopath in Paris 16e, Passy - La Muette

-*** Confinement trick during the Covid-19/Coronavirus pandemic : make room in your Parisian refrigerators by turning your butter into ghee!
-And you'll get a healthy fat out of it!
+*** Lockdown trick : make room in your Parisian refrigerators by turning your butter into ghee!
+You'll also get a healthy fat out of it!

 Ghee is an essential part of Ayurvedic medicine, nicknamed "liquid gold".
 It’s known for its nutritional properties and is an interesting alternative to industrial trans fatty acids (such as margarine and sunflower oil) commonly used in cooking.